nhabbash/autocaption/README.md

 # Notes
 * The best model obtained after training and hyperparameter tuning achieves an average BLEU score on the test split of 11, compared to 27.2 of the original paper.
 (See the [report](docs/report.pdf) or the [slides](docs/slides.pdf) for more details on the performance)
 * The model works best with pictures similar to those it has been trained on.
 In the case of Flickr8k, pictures with one or two subjects doing some simple activities.
-It works pretty good with dogs playing around and people engaging in a couple of sports (e.g. surfing).
+It works pretty good with dogs playing around and people engaging in a couple of sports (e.g. surfing, trekking on mountains).
-* The API of the demo is deployed on Heroku, it might take some time to get a caption.
-Locally on CPU it takes about 5 seconds.
+* The demo is made in Vue.js for the frontend and FastAPI for the backend.
+The backend is deployed on Heroku, and if it's the first time running in a while it does take a couple of minutes to start up and generate the first caption, after that it usually takes a dozen seconds.
+If running the demo locally (You can if you have Docker Compose) caption generation takes about 5 seconds.

 ## Authors
 * **Nassim Habbash** - [nhabbash](https://github.com/nhabbash)